microsoft/azureml-ops-accelerator/3-Deploy/3-CreateSeparateEnvironments.md

 10. Select and view the existing YAML in your default editor and make changes.
 11. Commit the YAML file to the main branch.
 12. Azure DevOps will automatically start a pipeline run.
 Wait for the run to finish.

+> **NEXT:** Review the [checklist](checklist.md) to see if your team is ready for continuous integration and development (CI/CD) of your Machine Learning services development.
+>
+> **ADDITIONAL INFO:** Your team can also accelerate the migration of your existing model to AML by referring to the materials and templates [here](../4-Migrate/README.md).